andreina-covi/TestEvoViz/README.md

 ## SmallSuiteGenerator and TestEvoViz examples

-To replicate the case studies and visualize TestEvoViz examples, of paper, execute the next commands on Terminal where the project was downloaded.
+To replicate the case studies and visualize TestEvoViz examples, execute the next commands on Terminal where the project was downloaded.

 **Hint:** We do and test all experiments on Mac Book Pro, Linux (Debian Stretch) and Windows, all of 64-bits.
 So, it's recommendable you execute commands on 64-bits Operating System.
 Another way it will give an error.